 #2: Built-In Wall Dog Door with Backyard Access

-Picture this: your golden is losing her mind at the back door, nails scratching the hardwood, tail whipping your coffee table.
-You get up.
-Again.
-For the tenth time today.
+Picture this: your golden is losing her mind at the back door, scratching nails into the hardwood, whipping her tail across your coffee table. you get up again. for the tenth time today.

 That’s the exact hell this setup solves.

-To recreate this, grab a wall-mounted pet door (this one looks like the Endura Flap Wall Kit, medium to large size).
-You’ll need basic drywall tools and about a weekend.
-And honestly?
-It’s more of a DIY than people think.
+If you want to do it, you will need a wall-mounted pet door like the one in the picture (it looks like the Endura Flap Wall Kit, medium to large size).
+You will need some basic drywall tools and probably a weekend.
+I’m not sure you could do it any easier than this!

-The clear flap seals tight between trips — your golden gets freedom, you get zero door-duty interruptions.
+The clear flap seals tight between trips so your pup gets some freedom and you get zero door-duty interruptions.

-If your layout doesn’t allow for this, 7 budget-friendly outdoor DIY dog kennel ideas might give you a better starting point.
+If your layout does not allow for this though, then 7 budget-friendly outdoor DIY dog kennel ideas might be a better place to start.

 📸 Photo credit: Instagram @northtexasdogdoors